Hsieh-ho Power Plant

 The Hsieh-ho Power Plant (協和發電廠 (协和发电厂, Xiéhé Fādiànchǎng)) is an oil-fired power plant in Zhongshan District, Keelung, Taiwan.
 The power plant is the only fully oil-fired power plant in Taiwan.

 History

+The construction of the power plant began in 1972.
 The power plant started its operation after the commissioning of its first generation unit in January 1977.

 Generation units

 The power plant consists of four 500-MW generation units.
 The third 500-MW unit was finished on 19 December 1979 after a record-breaking construction period of 26 months.
 It went into operation in March 1980.
 The fourth 500-MW unit was completed in 1985 after 29 months construction period.

 The units 1 and 2 were decommissioned on Dec.
 31, 2019.

 Components

 The steam generator is rated at 1,701 tonne/hour, 176 kg/cm2 and 542 °C at superheater outlet and reheat to 542 °C.

 The steam turbine is a tandem-compound with four flow exhaust, 3,600 rpm single reheat with throttle steam conditions of 166 kg/cm2, 538 °C with reheat to 538 °C.

 The stacks are 200 meters high slip-form reinforced concrete stack.